richardmonteslemus/underwater_color_correct/README.md

 # Underwater Color Correction Protocol for Digital Reef Images

-The scripts in this repository acompany a protocol for color correcting digital underwater reef images obtained by the (Connolly Lab)[https://striresearch.si.edu/connolly-lab/].
+The scripts in this repository acompany a protocol for color correcting digital underwater reef images obtained by the [Connolly Lab](https://striresearch.si.edu/connolly-lab/).